umarfchy/cleaners-world-client/README.md

 # Cleaner's World

-This site is a fictional website about a cleaning service provider named **cleaners world**.
+A fictional website about a cleaning service provider **cleaners world**.
 Visit the site at https://cleaners-world.web.app/

 The site has following features-

-- Frontpage UI with six individual sections.
+- Landing page UI with six individual sections.
 - NodeJS & ExpressJS to process client requests and communicate through API.
 - MongoDB as for storing and retrieving information from the database.
 - Authentication system using Firebase authentication.